-SOLD OUT - Wed., April 11 vs. Reds - Phillies #CollegeSeries Stadium Security Partnerships Night for sport/facilities management & law enforcement/criminal justice students
+Wednesday, April 10 vs. Nationals - Phillies #CollegeSeries Stadium Security Partnerships Night sponsored by Temple University's Fox School of Business for sport/facilities management & law enforcement/criminal justice students

-Thurs., April 19 vs. Pirates - Phillies #CollegeSeries Finance Night for accounting, finance, business & sport management students
+Thursday, April 25 vs. Marlins - Phillies #CollegeSeries Finance Night sponsored by Temple University's Fox School of Business for accounting, finance, business & sport management students

 Gary Matthews Sr. - Phillies Ambassador & 1983 National League MVP

 Known around the baseball world simply as "Sarge," Gary enters his fifth season as a Club Ambassador for the Phillies.
 Matthews' on-air experience includes radio and tv analysis and color commentary for Toronto (2000-01) and Philadelphia (2007-13).

 The former outfielder played 16 seasons in the majors, including three with the Phillies (1981-83).
 He was the Most Valuable Player of the 1983 National League Championship Series when the Phillies defeated the Los Angeles Dodgers to advance to the World Series.
 He also played for the San Francisco Giants (1972-76), Atlanta Braves (1977-80), Chicago Cubs (1984-87) and finished his playing career with the Seattle Mariners in 1987.
 For his career, Gary hit .281 with 234 home runs, 978 RBI and 183 stolen bases in 2,033 games.